What’s Better Canary, Piper, Angee, Nest Cam, or Nest IQ?By - 07/20/2017

 While Piper cannot control all devices directly, it can connect to several devices through IFTTT.
 IFTTT is a third party application that allows Piper to speak to other connected devices including Nest, Philips Hue, Amazon Echo, and even self-monitored home security systems like Scout.
 Using IFTTT, Piper will connect to other devices using recipes that work in an “If This Then That” format.
 For example, if Piper detects motion, then turn on my smart lighting.
 Another way to connect Piper to other devices is through the AllSeen Alliance.
 Piper is AllJoyn certified and can work with other certified devices including LIFX light bulbs, Musick, and LG TVs.
 Through this partnership, Piper is able to send alarm notifications to other certified devices.
 For example, you can have your LIFX lights turn on or a notification flash across your TV if Piper detects an event.

-Dropcam and Nest Cam, as standalone units, are not set up for home automation.
-However, they are such popular devices that they are compatible with a number of other systems, such as Works with Nest.
+Nest Cam and Nest Cam IQ, as standalone units, are not set up for home automation.
+However, they are such popular devices that they are compatible with a number of other systems such as Works with Nest.
 Through Works with Nest, the cameras can connect to other compatible devices for added protection.
 They can also connect to the Nest Protect and the Nest Learning thermostat.

-Nest Cam has a slight advantage over Dropcam, as it also has its own IFTTT channel.
+Nest Cam also has its own IFTTT channel.
 The channel works just like Piper’s and you can currently connect the camera to tons of other internet connected devices and services.
+Finally, the cameras also work with Amazon Echo Show.

 Angee is also planning to combine home security with home automation.
 They plan to launch their own IFTTT channel and they sell security tags.
 Tags are sensors that can be placed to monitor for activity.
 They can monitor for motion as well as open/close movement.
 For example, they can let you know when someone enters your front door.
 The camera will also include both temperature and humidity sensors.